 One of the best all-around climbing areas in the USA

-The New River Gorge — or NRG, as it’s commonly known — offers diverse climbing and over 3,000 established routes total.
+The New River Gorge — or NRG, as it’s commonly known — offers diverse climbing and over 3,000 established routes total, which is why it’s one of the best places to rock climb in the USA.
 It boasts four-star sport and trad lines and has one of the highest concentrations of boulders in the Mid-Atlantic, not to mention water-side cliffs that are reminiscent of Thailand.

 Just one caveat (and a note to the newbies): The New is best suited for the hard-charging climber who likes a challenge.
 Classic climbs begin at 5.10+ for trad and 5.11+ for sport.
 You’ve got to ask yourself one question: Do you feel lucky?
 Well, do ya, punk?

 Rock climbing in New River Gorge